|

 Methodology

 The present study has been undertaken in five villages of Keonjhar district as part of a livelihood research project.
 The study is based entirely on primary information collected from the households, information which is both quantitative and qualitative.
 Qualitative data were collected about production processes, methods of sale, reciprocal trading relations and seasonal household consumption.
 The quantitative data were also collected on the seasonal production of Handia and Ranu, income within and outside the village, investment of labour time, total expenditure on production, consumption and sale of Ranu (in kg) and Handia (in litres), differentiated by season.
 Focus group discussions in villages were also used to collect information regarding the social, cultural, and religious importance of Handia in their society.
 This study is basically designed with a holistic in-depth approach.
 Some case studies of Munda women and non-tribal business households were also conducted to obtained detailed qualitative and quantitative information.
 We also visited the Handia Hat and Handia Godown to clarify the marketing procedure of Handia and Ranu.
 Group discussions with non-tribal persons involved in the Handia business were also conducted, the perception of Handia by other people was investigated, and a case study of non-tribal people was made.
+We also collected secondary information regarding the impact of Handia on health and legal status from the Medical and Excise department of Keonjhar District.

 Uses of Handia